jitaogithub/boat/README.md

 ```

 To put it simple, the frontend of the leader replicates the request and synchronize with followers (first three lines).
 After that, the request is forwarded to the Clipper backend to get the response JSON string(last three lines).

+## Advanced Application
+Each module in Boat is highly cohesive.
+Clipper is essentially independent from Raft.
+To deploy complex models, you may modify `clipper.py` following the [documentation of Clipper](http://docs.clipper.ai/en/latest/model_deployers.html).